djethino/UnityGameTranslator/README.md

 - BepInEx: `<Game>/BepInEx/plugins/UnityGameTranslator/translations.json`
 - MelonLoader: `<Game>/UserData/UnityGameTranslator/translations.json`

 To use a shared translation file, copy `translations.json` to your plugin folder.
-The source language is auto-detected.
+Make sure your game language matches the source language of the translation (e.g., for an English→French file, set your game to English).

 ---